◊◊◊◊

 (use these in all phases)

 On this page, you will find mostly salads.
-However, soup also makes a good lunch, as do leftovers from the previous evening's meal.
+Soup also makes a good lunch, as do leftovers from the previous evening's meal.

 Veggies: